PauliusDevOps/HomeLab/Server/Fedora create VM for Home Assistant.md

 ## 🧹 Optional: Verify Network Connectivity

-Ensure your host’s interface `eno1` supports direct bridging.
-If you encounter network issues, you may need to configure a proper **bridge interface** (e.g. `br0`) in `/etc/netplan/` or NetworkManager.
+If the direct network connection fails, you may need to configure a **bridge interface** (e.g., `br0`) in your host network settings using `/etc/netplan/` or NetworkManager.

----

----

-Would you like me to include a **"troubleshooting"** section (e.g. VNC connection tips, bridge errors, etc.) at the bottom?
+Would you like me to add a **“Persistent USB Configuration”** section (to ensure USBs auto-reattach after host reboot)?